Impression-Aware Recommender Systems

 The \datasetalimama dataset~\cite{DBLP:conf/www/ShenWTZLCL22/datasets/alimama-deep-interest-highlight-network} contains two binary labels in the global impression: one indicates whether the user was impressed with the item, and the other indicates whether the user interacted with the item.
 The dataset contains impressions of online advertisements from an e-commerce service.
-The data was collected over eight days.\footnote{The \datasetalimama dataset is accessible at \url{https://tianchi.aliyun.com/dataset/dataDetail?dataId=56}} Users are registered accounts, and items are advertisements.
+The data was collected over eight days.\footnote{\datasetalimama is accessible at \url{https://tianchi.aliyun.com/dataset/dataDetail?dataId=56}} Users are registered accounts, and items are advertisements.
 In the dataset, a non-interacted impression has the first label as \emph{true} and the second as \emph{false}, while an interacted impression has both labels as \emph{true}.

 The \datasetsearchads dataset~\cite{DBLP:conf/kdd/LeeLTS14/impression-discounting} contains the number of interactions and impressions in the global impression.
-The dataset contains impressions of online advertisements shown by a search engine.\footnote{The \datasetsearchads is accessible at \url{https://www.kaggle.com/competitions/kddcup2012-track2/data}} Users are individuals using the search engine, and items are advertisements.
+The dataset contains impressions of online advertisements shown by a search engine.\footnote{\datasetsearchads is accessible at \url{https://www.kaggle.com/competitions/kddcup2012-track2/data}} Users are individuals using the search engine, and items are advertisements.
 The dataset is provided with three partitions: \emph{training}, \emph{validation}, and \emph{testing}.
-The dataset was available to the participants of the \emph{KDD Cup 2012 - Track 2}: where they were tasked to compute the ratio between the number of interactions and impressions for any user-item pair.\footnote{Further details of the KDD Cup 2012 - Track 2 competition can be found in: \url{https://www.kaggle.com/competitions/kddcup2012-track2}}
+The dataset was available to the participants of the \emph{KDD Cup 2012 - Track 2}: where they were tasked to compute the ratio between the number of interactions and impressions for any user-item pair.\footnote{Details on the KDD Cup 2012 - Track 2 are available at \url{https://www.kaggle.com/competitions/kddcup2012-track2}}

 Lastly, the \datasetaliccp dataset~\cite{DBLP:conf/sigir/MaZHWHZG18/datasets/ali-ccp-entire-space-multi-task-model} contains the number of user-item clicks and purchases in a global impression.
-The dataset contains impressions of articles from an e-commerce service.\footnote{The \datasetaliccp dataset is accessible at \url{https://tianchi.aliyun.com/datalab/dataSet.html?dataId=408}} Users are registered accounts, and items are products and goods.
+The dataset contains impressions of articles from an e-commerce service.\footnote{\datasetaliccp is accessible at \url{https://tianchi.aliyun.com/datalab/dataSet.html?dataId=408}} Users are registered accounts, and items are products and goods.
 The dataset contains two types of user-item feedback: clicks and purchases.
 In the dataset, a non-interacted impression has zero clicks and purchases.
 An interacted impression has at least one click or purchase.